Who Is Donald Sutherland?

 Sutherland’s early childhood was shaped by poor health.
 The first word he learned to say was “neck” because that's where he was in pain, a sign that the young boy was weathering the early onset of polio.
 Today, one leg is shorter than the other as a result of the illness.
 Sutherland also dealt with bouts of hepatitis and rheumatic fever.

 Resisting their son’s dreams of becoming a sculptor, Sutherland’s parents urged conventionality and successfully pushed him to study engineering at the University of Toronto, where Sutherland experienced his first exposure to acting.
 As the story goes, the first play Sutherland ever saw was one he had a small role in: a student production of Edward Albee’s The Male Animal during his junior year.
 Other shows followed, and in 1958 Sutherland graduated with dual degrees in engineering and drama.

-While at the University of Toronto, Sutherland also met his first wife, Lois Hardwick, an experienced actress who’d been a child star during the silent film era.
+While at the University of Toronto, Sutherland also met his first wife, Lois Hardwick.
 The couple married in 1959, the first of Sutherland’s three marriages, and divorced seven years later without any children.

 'Dirty Dozen' Breakthrough

 Scrapping a potential engineering career, Sutherland moved to the United Kingdom after college to work at the Perth Repertory Theater in Scotland.
 He also appeared on the London stage before embarking on his half-century film career.
 It was an inauspicious start.